OxyContin maker reaches tentative opioid-crisis settlement

 Sources with direct knowledge of the talks say that Stamford, Connecticut-based Purdue will pay up to $12 billion over time and that the Sackler family will give up control of the company.
 The sources spoke on condition of anonymity because they were not authorized to speak publicly.

-Even with Wednesday’s development, roughly half the states had not signed on and several state attorney generals vowed to continue their legal battles against the company and the Sacklers.
+Even with Wednesday’s development, roughly half the states had not signed on and several state attorneys general vowed to continue their legal battles against the company and the Sacklers.
 Roughly 20 states have sued the Sacklers in state court.

 New York, Massachusetts and Connecticut were among the states saying they were not part of the agreement.